fabiandowski7/terraform-nutanix-import-example/README.md

 ```
 You will notice that a new `terraform.tf` state file has been created.
 Terraform now has enough information to manage the resource.
-Run a `terraform plan` to verify if the import as successful.
+Run a `terraform plan` to verify if the import was successful.
 ```
 terraform plan
 ```